mcclure/lisp0-experiment/doc/language.md

 ² Entering a \' followed by an integer will do something surprising, so don't do that.
 ³ Note this means that a lone word by itself in the middle of a block is nonsensical; when executing code, this will be treated as an error.
+¹⁵ An exception: If you put a regular LISP stanza alone on a line, for example `(print 3 ln)`, that will be treated as a lone function call and executed normally.
+Technically this means `(func-name)` alone on a line has the same effect as `do func-name` alone on a line.
+I recommend not relying on this.
 ¹⁴ If you *want* a noop statement use `do discard`.

 ### Why "L0"?